dchad/OBD-Monitor/README.md

        or

        chmod +s serial_test

+       or

+       usermod -G dialout "user-name"

-    5. Run the serial loopback test:
+    5. Run the serial loopback test with an optional device name:

+       ./serial_test ttyUSB0

+       or

+       ./serial_test ttyACM0

+       or

        ./serial_test